Darryl Sutter: Los Angeles Kings

 In the 2013–14 season the Kings improved to 46–28–8 and finished third in the Pacific Division.
 The Kings started the playoffs against the San Jose Sharks in the Western Conference Quarterfinals, dropping the first three games, then winning the remaining four to become only the fourth team in NHL history to complete a reverse sweep.
-The Kings then went on to defeat the Anaheim Ducks four games to three, and the defending Stanley Cup champions Chicago Blackhawks four games to three to reach the Stanley Cup Finals.
+The Kings then went on to defeat the Anaheim Ducks four games to three, and the defending Stanley Cup champions Chicago Blackhawks four games to three to reach the Stanley Cup Final.
 The Kings went on to defeat the New York Rangers four games to one to win their second Stanley Cup in three years.
 The 26 playoff games played by the Kings is the most for any Stanley Cup champion in NHL history.

 Despite posting a 40–27–15 record in the 2014–15 season, Sutter and the Kings missed the 2015 playoffs by four points, becoming the first team since the 2006–07 Carolina Hurricanes to miss the playoffs entirely after winning the Stanley Cup the previous year, and only the fourth in NHL history.

 In the 2015–16 season the Kings put up a record of 48–26–6 finishing second in the Pacific Division led by strong performances by Frank J. Selke Trophy and Lady Byng Memorial Trophy winner Anze Kopitar, and James Norris Memorial Trophy winner Drew Doughty.
 However, the playoffs resulted in a disappointing first-round loss to the San Jose Sharks four games to one.

 The 2016–17 season was disappointing for Sutter as the Kings finished with a record of 39–35–8, missing the playoffs.
 On April 10, 2017, Anschutz Entertainment Group, owner of the Los Angeles Kings, relieved Sutter of his coaching duties as well as general manager Dean Lombardi after the Kings missed the playoffs for the second season in three years.